-In this article series, we will tackle how to break into government contracting by unpacking the Six C's to Success.
+In this small business series, we will tackle how to break into government contracting by unpacking the Six C's to Success.
 We will discuss the most common mistakes small businesses often make while navigating the federal marketplace and provide tips, resources, and next steps you can take to break in—and stay in—the world of GovCon.

 In this article, we delve into the first C to success—Clarifying Your Brand.
 This post contains exercises and resources to help businesses define who they are, what they do, and how they stand out from their competitors.

 Clarify Your Brand—the first step to succeed in GovCon

 The first article of this series discussed the basics of federal contracting.
 Now, we focus on the first C to success in GovCon—Clarify Your Brand.
 No one can be all things to all people.
 Figuring out what customers want and then trying to develop a thriving business around that won't work.